ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 {{I-D.ietf-rats-yang-tpm-charra}} focuses on collecting and transmitting evidence in the form of PCR measurements and attestation logs.
-But the critical part of the process is enabling the verifier to decide whether the measurements are "the right ones" or not.
+But the critical part of the process is enabling the Verifier to decide whether the measurements are "the right ones" or not.

-While it must be up to network administrators to decide what they want on their networks, the software supplier should supply the Reference Integrity Measurements that may be used by a verifier to determine if evidence shows known good, known bad or unknown software configurations.
+While it must be up to network administrators to decide what they want on their networks, the software supplier should supply the Reference Integrity Measurements that may be used by a Verifier to determine if evidence shows known good, known bad or unknown software configurations.

 In general, there are two kinds of reference measurements:

-1. Measurements of early system startup (e.g., BIOS, boot loader, OS kernel) are essentially single threaded, and executed exactly once, in a known sequence, before any results could be reported.
+1. Measurements of early system startup (e.g., BIOS, boot loader, OS kernel) are essentially single-threaded, and executed exactly once, in a known sequence, before any results could be reported.
 In this case, while the method for computing the hash and extending relevant PCRs may be complicated, the net result is that the software (more likely, firmware) vendor will have one